TRADE SUBJECT TO NOTIFICATION FOR PRIMARY INSIDERS

 - Oops!Something went wrong.Please try again later.

-Merete Eikeseth Gillund, Head of New Markets in Bank Norwegian ASA, has on 23 September 2021 accepted the voluntary offer for 463 474 shares in Bank Norwegian ASA at a share price of NOK 105.
-Remaining balance controlled by Merete Eikeseth Gillund after a transaction is 17 534 shares.
+Klaus-Anders Nysteen, Chairman of the Board of Directors in Bank Norwegian ASA, has on 24 September 2021, through MMH Nysteen Invest AS, accepted the voluntary offer for 5 500 shares in Bank Norwegian ASA at a share price of NOK 105.
+Remaining balance controlled by Klaus-Anders Nysteen and MMH Nysteen Invest AS after a transaction is 0 shares.
 See attachment for further details.

 This information is subject to the disclosure requirements pursuant to Section 5-12 the Norwegian Securities Trading Act